-The image above depicts young Flannery O'Connor reading.
-In the spirit of cultivating the Catholic intellectual and artistic tradition, CCIH will recommend new and notable books each month that integrate, interrogate, and celebrate Catholicism in dialogue with the world.
+The image above depicts American Catholic writer Flannery O'Connor reading as a child.
+In the spirit of cultivating the Catholic intellectual and artistic tradition, CCIH will recommend new and notable books several times a year that integrate, interrogate, and celebrate Catholicism in dialogue with the world.

 Summer 2018 Recommended Reads

 "All we do, mija, is love.
 Love is the answer.
 Nothing stops it.
 Not borders.
 Not death."

 Pulitzer Prize finalist, Luis Alberto Urrea, presents the quintessential American story in this powerful and poignant novel about the American dream as experienced by the Mexican American de La Cruz family.
 Urrea artfully crafts a narrative that takes readers on a multigenerational journey spread across two countries and one border, calling forth the dreams, disappointments, and hopes common to all families.